About the Campaign

 The main cause of the problem was Juul, a sleek, high-tech e-cigarette that looks like a USB flash drive – and is small and easy to hide, comes in sweet flavors that entice kids and delivers a powerful nicotine hit.
 One Juul pod delivers as much nicotine as a pack of 20 cigarettes.

 But Juul isn’t the only problem.
 There are now over 15,500 e-cigarette flavors and 200 cigar flavors, and more keep coming.
 These flavored tobacco products undermine Connecticut’s efforts to reduce youth tobacco use: 81% of kids who have used tobacco started with a flavored product.
-97% of youth e-cigarette users have used a flavored product in the past month.
+83% of youth e-cigarette users report having used a flavored product in the past month.

 Tobacco companies also continue to aggressively market menthol-favored cigarettes to kids, African-Americans and other demographic groups as they have for decades.
 Youth smokers are more likely to use menthol cigarettes than any other age group.
 Menthol cigarettes pose a tremendous public health threat – they make it easier to start and harder to quit smoking.
 African Americans smoke menthol cigarettes at high rates and quit smoking at lower rates, and African-American men have high death rates from lung cancer.
 That’s why the NAACP and others want to restrict the sale of menthol cigarettes – because they hurt black communities especially.